 According to a LIMRA survey, more than one in eight U.S. households would end up owing estate taxes if the estate tax rates are permitted to revert to their 2001 rates in 2013.
 This is because, in addition to financial assets, assets such as real estate and life insurance are usually included in calculating the gross estate.

 While the proceeds of life insurance on a decedent can be used to pay his estate tax liability, the LIMRA survey estimates that 55% of households would not have sufficient insurance coverage to pay the taxes owed if the estate tax rates revert to their 2001 levels.
 Each of these households would be left owing, on average, $1.6 million.
+Even if the president’s compromise proposal is enacted, the LIMRA survey found that 53% of households affected by the tax would not have enough life insurance coverage to pay their estate tax liability.
+On average, each of these households would be left with an estate tax liability of $3 million.

 Although several months remain before we will have a conclusive answer to the 2013 estate tax question, now is the time for decisive planning.
 If your clients want to take advantage of the current high exemption, they should begin the planning process as soon as possible, and consider making gifts, as well as other moves that can be made before new law becomes effective.